 “Today there are 2,000 operational satellites in orbit.
 Projections for an additional 107,000 commercial licence requests for orbital satellites in the next decade”.

 The document also reiterates US concerns about how adversarial powers, namely, China and Russia, and their aggressive pursuit of counter space capability is the biggest worry.
 This is apparent from the quote below:

 “The United States faces rapidly growing threats to our space capabilities.
 To achieve their strategic objectives the PRC and Russia are aggressively developing, have deployed, and stand ready to use counter-space weapons specifically designed to hold U.S. and allied space capabilities at risk.
 The growth of Chinese and Russian counter-space arsenals presents an immediate and serious threat to U.S., allied, and partner space activities.“

 The document defines the “Mission” and features a section “How we Win” detailing the role of USSPACECOM in the US military’s joint forces structure.

 “Achieving space superiority sets the conditions to win in conflict across all domains.
 To win against increasingly capable competitors, United States Space Command provides space combat power by fully integrating offensive and defensive operations alongside our long-standing allies and partners.”

-As apparent from the above quote, the document justifies the militarisation of space citing the perceived threat to US’s critical space assets from Russian and Chinese presence and their alleged counterspace capabilities.
+As apparent from the above quote, the document justifies the militarisation of space citing the perceived threat to the US’s critical space assets from Russian and Chinese presence and their alleged counter-space capabilities.

-“Like all nations, we have the inherent right of self-defense.
+“Like all nations, we have the inherent right of self-defence.
 Purposeful or harmful interference with these interests will be met with a deliberate response at a time and place of our choosing.”

 As apparent from the above quotes, the text comments on the need for a combined, coordinated response by all the relevant branches of the US Government, its armed forces, and allies.